achmadbs/learn-golang/Basics/README.md

 In Go, there are two methods to skip or terminate an iteration.
 In the given example we utilize **_continue_** statement to bypass a condition and proceed with the rest of the loop.
 An alternative approach is to use **_break_** statement which allows for immediate termination of the iteration when a spesific condition is met.

 ## Functions

+Functions in Go can take zero or more arguments.\
+Similliar with TypeScript, the variable type comes after the variable name.